InitiatDev/initiat-cli/docs/COMMANDS.md

   • dev-machine (acme-corp/staging) - Jane Smith

 ✅ Approved 2 devices successfully!
-   All approved devices can now access their respective workspace secrets
+   All approved devices can now access their respective project secrets
 ```

 ### `initiat device reject [--all] [--id ID]`

-Reject device access to workspaces.
+Reject device access to projects.

 **Options:**
 - `--all`: Reject all pending devices